Discover what RELEX has in store for the future of retail at Retail's Big Show Europe | 15 – 18 September 2025 | Book a meeting

 As a SaaS company, we mainly deal with non-physical goods and services.
 Scope 1 and 2 account for only 1.1% of our emissions, whereas 98.9% of our emissions occur in our value chain in Scope 3.

 2.1.
-GHG emission inventory practices at RELEX
+GHG emissions inventory practices at RELEX

 In 2024, we have expanded the boundaries of RELEX’s GHG emission accounting to include total spend.
 RELEX has also completed an acquisition process during 2024, and the emissions of the acquired company are now part of the consolidated GHG emission reporting.
 For these reasons, we restated RELEX’s emissions for the year 2023 in the Sustainability Repot 2025.
 The updated boundaries were also used to calculate the emissions for the year 2024.
-The restated emissions calculations from the year 2023 will be used as a base year for setting science-based reduction targets.

 2.2.
 Use of energy